buildstar-online/unity-self-auth/README.md

 > [!warning]
 > Unity isnt a fan of letting you do this with a personal license and has already taken steps to break this style of workflow.
 I will continue to patch and update as I am able to maintain functionality.

 > [!note]
+> Only personal licences are supported for now becaue I don't have a pro license.

+> [!note]
 > ULF file creation will fail if login is blocked by a 2factor challange.
 Running from a machine in a region other than the one you have chosen for your unity account will trigger such an event.
+>
 > Example: running this on my Hetzner machine in Germany fails because Unity security blocks the login, but runs successfully from a local machine.
-Github hosted runners are all geolocated in the USA, which will trigger the same issue for non-US residents.
+> Github hosted runners are all geolocated in the USA, which will trigger the same issue for non-US residents.

 ## Pipelines Use